Find a Lender-Approved Local Conveyancer in Llanharan

 Recently asked questions about conveyancing in Llanharan

-I've recently bought a leasehold property in Llanharan.
-Do I have any liability for service charges for periods before completion of my purchase?
+I've recently bought a leasehold flat in Llanharan.
+Am I liable to pay service charges relating to a period prior to completion of my purchase?

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-I acquired a basement flat in Llanharan, conveyancing having been completed half a dozen years ago.
+I inherited a 1 bedroom flat in Llanharan, conveyancing formalities finalised 3 years ago.
 Can you work out an approximate cost of a lease extension?
-Similar flats in Llanharan with a long lease are worth £201,000.
-The average or mid-range amount of ground rent is £45 levied per year.
-The lease comes to an end on 21st October 2091
+Similar properties in Llanharan with a long lease are worth £201,000.
+The average or mid-range amount of ground rent is £45 invoiced annually.
+The lease ends on 21st October 2091

-With only 65 years unexpired we estimate the price of your lease extension to span between £13,300 and £15,400 plus legals.
+With 65 years left to run we estimate the price of your lease extension to span between £13,300 and £15,400 plus legals.

-The figure that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of detailed due diligence.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information before getting professional advice.
+The figure above a general guide to costs for renewing a lease, but we are not able to supply a more accurate figure without more comprehensive investigations.
+Do not use this information in tribunal or court proceedings.
+There are no doubt additional issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Neither should you move forward based on this information before seeking the advice of a professional.

 Last updated